itsmehere/CS50AI/LectureNotes/Week5_NeuralNetworks.md

 ![mp1](images/5_NeuralNetworks/mp1.png) ![mp2](images/5_NeuralNetworks/mp2.png)
 ![mp3](images/5_NeuralNetworks/mp3.png) ![mp4](images/5_NeuralNetworks/mp4.png)

-Now, we have a smaller representation of the original image and we are able to exclude specific pixels; meaning we don't care about which exact pixels are filled with what color.
+Now, we have a smaller representation of the original image and we can exclude specific pixels; meaning we don't care about which exact pixels are filled with what color.

 ## Convolutional Neural Networks: